awsdocs/aws-lambda-developer-guide/doc_source/resource-model.md

 + **Virtual private cloud \(VPC\)** – If your function needs network access to resources that are not available over the internet, [configure it to connect to a VPC](configuration-vpc.md)\.
 + **Database proxies** – [Create a database proxy](configuration-database.md) for functions that use an Amazon RDS DB instance or cluster\.
 + **Active tracing** – Sample incoming requests and [trace sampled requests with AWS X\-Ray](lambda-x-ray.md)\.
 + **Concurrency** – [Reserve concurrency for a function](configuration-concurrency.md) to set the maximum number of simultaneous executions for a function\.
-Provision concurrency to ensure that a function can scale without fluctiations in latency\.
+Provision concurrency to ensure that a function can scale without fluctuations in latency\.

   Reserved concurrency applies to the entire function, including all versions and aliases\.
 + **Asynchronous invocation** – [Configure error handling behavior](invocation-async.md) to reduce the number of retries that Lambda attempts, or the amount of time that unprocessed events stay queued before Lambda discards them\.
 [Configure a dead\-letter queue](invocation-async.md#dlq) to retain discarded events\.